 Do keep in mind that this is peak season, and a lot of Italians will be enjoying their ferragosto in Croatia, so the sooner you book everything the better.

 7. Monteparadiso Hardcore Punk Festival

 Time to get away from electronic music a bit.
 Monteparadiso Hardcore Punk Festival in the town of Pula will host a variety of bands and artists from quite literally all over the world from August 1 to August 3.
-Apart from some bands from Croatia, there will be performers from Sweden, Finland, Netherlands, Slovenia and even Japan (Alkasilka).
+Apart from some bands from Croatia, there will be performers from Sweden, Finland, Netherlands, Slovenia, and even Japan (Alkasilka).

 So, plenty of interesting stuff to hear if you’re a hardcore punk fan.
-Additionally, Pula is an absolutely beautiful town to visit because its roots go all the way back to ancient Roman times and the town boast an incredible colosseum which has been perfectly preserved over millennia and is still used for various events today.
+Additionally, Pula is an absolutely beautiful town to visit because its roots go all the way back to ancient Roman times and the town boasts an incredible colosseum that has been perfectly preserved over millennia and is still used for various events today.
 So, you can easily combine good music with incredible sights if you’re interested in that.

 8. Camp Mars Europe Festival

 OK, now this is something fairly unique.
 Camp Mars Europe Festival is organized by none other than Jared Leto and will once again take you near Šibenik, this time to the tiny island of Obonjan, from August 9 to August 12.
 This is the fifth edition of Camp Mars Festival, but all previous events took place in California.

 What sets this event apart from all others is that it’s a luxury festival meant for those who want to meet Leto in person and hang out with his band Thirty Seconds to Mars who will also perform at the festival.
 Of course, you will have to pay a pretty penny for that – ticket range from at least 1500 to 6500 dollars – but if you won’t spare any expense to meet your idol, go right ahead.